Welcome to the Ultimate Guide to Getting Started with Vermicomposting!

 - Anecic: These worms are the deep burrowing earthworms we typically call nightcrawlers.
 They come to the surface to forage for organic matter, dragging it down into burrows with can extend 6 feet or more under the surface.
 European and African Nightcrawlers, both composters, are still epigeic, despite the “nightcrawler” moniker.

-Of the epigeic worms, the most common worms used for vermicomposting in the Northern Hemisphere are the red wiggler (eisenia fetida), European Nightcrawer (eisenia hortensis), Indian or Malaysian Blue Worm (perionyx excavates), African Nightcrawler (eudrilus eugeniae)
+Of the epigeic worms, the most common worms used for vermicomposting in the Northern Hemisphere are the red wiggler (eisenia fetida), European Nightcrawer (eisenia hortensis), Indian or Malaysian Blue Worm (perionyx excavates), and African Nightcrawler (eudrilus eugeniae).

 In the US, the red wiggler is the most common composting worm and normally the cheapest to procure.
 It is also tolerant of the widest range of temperatures, making it the worm most appropriate for beginners in most situations.